shunliz/AWS-certificate/vpc-faqs.md

 **Q. Can I detach the primary interface \(eth0\) on my EC2 instance?**

 No. You can attach and detach secondary interfaces \(eth1-ethn\) on an EC2 instance, but you can’t detach the eth0 interface.

+**Q. Can I create a peering connection to a VPC in a different region?**

+Yes.
+Peering connections can be created with VPCs in different regions.
+Inter-region VPC peering is available globally in all commercial regions \(excluding China\).

+**Q. Can I peer my VPC with a VPC belonging to another AWS account?**

+Yes, assuming the owner of the other VPC accepts your peering connection request.

+**Q. Can I peer two VPCs with matching IP address ranges?**

+No. Peered VPCs must have non-overlapping IP ranges.

+**Q. How much do VPC peering connections cost?**

+There is no charge for creating VPC peering connections, however, data transfer across peering connections is charged.
+See the Data Transfer section of the[EC2 Pricing page](http://amazonaws-china.com/ec2/pricing/)for data transfer rates.